 Emperor Diocletian was looking for a way to fix this and other problems.
-He decided that the only thing to do was to actually break the empire into two, a western empire one based in Rome and an eastern one based in Byzantium.
-There would be two emperors working together against outside enemies, but each ruling their half separately.
+He decided that the only thing to do was to actually break the empire into two pieces.
+One piece would be the western empire, based in Rome.
+The other would be the eastern empire, based in Byzantium.
+There would be two emperors, one in charge of each piece, working together against outside enemies, but each ruling their half separately.

 This turned out to be a very good plan at least for the Eastern half of the empire.
 When the Western Roman empire collapsed, the Eastern Empire continued for another thousand years.